Jean Drapeau

 Major accomplishments of the Drapeau Administration include the development of the Montreal Metro entirely underground mass transit subway system running on 'whisper quiet' rubber wheels, a successful international exposition Expo 67 as well as the construction of a major performing arts centre, the Place des Arts.
 Drapeau also secured the hosting of the 1976 Summer Olympics and was instrumental in building the Olympic Stadium and then world's tallest inclined tower.
 Drapeau was responsible for securing a Major League Baseball franchise, with the creation of the Montreal Expos in 1969.
 Drapeau's main legacy is Montreal's attainment of global status under his administration.
+He was the longest serving mayor of Montreal.

 Early life and career

 The son of Joseph-Napoléon Drapeau and Alberta (Berthe) Martineau, Jean Drapeau was born in Montreal in 1916.
-His father, an insurance broker, city councilor and election worker for the Union nationale, introduced him to politics.
+His father, an insurance broker, city councillor and election worker for the Union nationale, introduced him to politics.
 Jean Drapeau studied law at the Université de Montréal.

 Drapeau was a protégé of nationalist priest Lionel Groulx in the 1930s and 1940s, and was a member of André Laurendeau's anti-conscription Ligue pour la défense du Canada.
 In 1942, he ran as a candidate of the nationalist Bloc populaire, which opposed Canadian conscription during World War II, in a federal by-election.
 Drapeau lost the election.
 He was also a Bloc populaire candidate in the 1944 provincial election but was badly defeated in his Montreal constituency.

 He began his practice as a criminal lawyer in Montreal in 1944.
 During the Asbestos strike of 1949, he took on the legal defence of some of the strikers.

 In 1945, he married Marie-Claire Boucher.
 They had three sons.